tlaitinen/yesod-dsl/README.md

 ## Defining database entities

 As shown above, Persistent entities are defined in *entity {}* blocks.
-The entity {}-block has the following structure where brackets denote an optional value and "..." mean repeated syntactic element:
+The entity {}-block has the following structure where square brackets []  denote an optional value and dots ... mean repeated syntactic element:

 ```
 entity EntityName {